denten-books/plain-text/0-intro.md

 steering the academy toward critical practice, especially in fields long-dominated by purely speculative reflection.
 The experimental turn represents a generation's dissatisfaction with "armchair" philosophizing.
-Recall the burning armchair, the symbol for experimental philosophy.
+Recall the burning armchair, the symbol for the experimental philosophy movement.
 Joshua Knobe and Shaun Nichols, some of the early proponents of the movement, explain that "many of the deepest questions of philosophy can only be properly addressed by immersing oneself in the messy, contingent, highly variable truths about how human beings really are" [@knobe_experimental_2008, 3].
 The emergence of spaces where research in the humanities is done exemplifies the same trend.
 In naming the locations of their practice "laboratories,"  "studios," and "workshops," humanists reach for new metaphors of labor.
 These metaphors aim to reorganize the relationship between body, space, idea, artifact, instrument, and inscription.

 <!-- more on the experimental turn -->
 <!-- highlight a specific project from pamela smith, describe pamela's project -->